-^{}See NAC Title 179 - Public Water Supply Systems, 7-010, for a complete definition for Non-community systems.
+See NAC Title 179 - Public Water Supply Systems, 7-010, for a complete definition for Non-community systems.
 It should be noted that some non-community systems may have more stringent setback requirements, per Title 179.

-^{} Class 1 means a basement, a non-basement footing, swimming pool, or slab-on-grade living quarters where any portion of the living quarters basement, footing, or slab is lower in elevation than the onsite wastewater treatment system component.
+Class 1 means a basement, a non-basement footing, swimming pool, or slab-on-grade living quarters where any portion of the living quarters basement, footing, or slab is lower in elevation than the onsite wastewater treatment system component.

-^{} Class 2 means a basement, a non-basement footing foundation, trailer house, swimming pool, or slab-on-grade living quarters higher in elevation than the on-site wastewater treatment system.
+Class 2 means a basement, a non-basement footing foundation, trailer house, swimming pool, or slab-ongrade living quarters higher in elevation than the on-site wastewater treatment system.
 Any other foundation that is not a Class 1 or Class 3 is a Class 2 Foundation

-^{} Class 3 means slab-on-grade construction that is not used as living quarters.
+Class 3 means slab-on-grade construction that is not used as living quarters.

 - E. Soil Percolation.
-Soil percolation tests must be conducted in the area where the soil absorption system will be located.
-Such tests shall not be made on disturbed ground or frozen ground.
+Soil percolation tests will be conducted in the area where the soil absorption system will be located.
+Such tests must not be made on disturbed ground or frozen ground.
 Where fissured or creviced formations are encountered below the ground surface, the Department will be consulted for assistance.
 Soil percolation tests must be conducted by a professional engineer, registered environmental health specialist, or a certified professional holding a certificate in the category of Inspector, Soil Evaluator, Master Installer, or Journeyman Installer, and using a methodology approved by the Department.
 The Department may require verification of percolation rates when submitted results are inconsistent with other known data. - 1.
-Soil is unsuitable for a soil absorption system if the percolation rate is faster than five minutes per inch or is slower than 60 minutes per inch, except as provided for below. - 2.
-Soils with a percolation rate faster than five minutes per inch are acceptable if a 12-inch thick loamy sand soil liner with a percolation rate of 15 to 20 minutes per inch is installed in the trench or bed in accordance with Section K. The trench or bed is then sized based on this soil liner percolation rate.
+The percolation rate of the native undisturbed soil beneath the sand fill must not be slower than 60 minutes per inch. - 2.
+The percolation rate of the native undisturbed soil must be measured in the top 12 inches of the soil.